Homemade Butternut Squash Ravioli

 1. How to Make the Pasta Dough

-• Knead the dough, continuing to add in more flour until the dough is yellow in color and tacky but no longer sticky.
-If your dough seems too dry, knead in a few drops of water.
+3. Knead the dough, adding more flour as needed until the dough is yellow in color and tacky but no longer sticky.
+If your dough seems too dry, add a few drops of water while kneading it.
 The dough should spring back when you press it with your finger.
 It will take about 10 minutes to knead the dough to the proper consistency.

-• Once the dough is done, wrap it in plastic wrap and let the dough rest for 30-60 minutes.
+4. Once the dough is done, wrap it in plastic wrap and let it rest for 30-60 minutes.

 Butternut squash halved and on a baking sheet, cooked squash being shredded with a fork, squash, cheese and herbs in a food processor and the pureed mix in the food processor.